-- 1. encourages collaboration with other dental and medical organizations, governmental agencies, education officials, parent and consumer groups, and corporations to increase public awareness of the negative effects of frequent and/or inappropriate intake of sweetened drinks (carbonated and noncarbonated) and low nutrient dense snack foods on infant, child, and adolescent oral health, nutrition, and general health; - opposes any arrangements that may decrease access to healthy nutritional choices for children and adolescents; - encourages school officials and parent groups to consider the importance of maintaining healthy choices in vending machines in schools and encourages the promotion of food and beverages of high nutritional value; bottled water always should be available at the same place that soft drinks are offered; - 4. promotes educating and informing the public about the importance of good oral hygiene and nutritional habits as they pertain to consumption of items available in vending machines.
+- 1. encourages collaboration with other dental and medical organizations, governmental agencies, education officials, parent and consumer groups, and corporations to increase public awareness of the negative effects of frequent and/or inappropriate intake of sweetened drinks (carbonated and noncarbonated) and low nutrient dense snack foods on infant, child, and adolescent oral health, nutrition, and general health; - 2. opposes any arrangements that may decrease access to healthy nutritional choices for children and adolescents;

-^{}For the purposes of this statement, the term soft drink refers to such beverages as sodas, fruit juices, and sports drinks.
+^{} For the purposes of this statement, the term soft drink refers to such beverages as sodas, fruit juices, and sports drinks.